JuliaData/DataFrames.jl/docs/src/lib/indexing.md

       (which means that passing `Integer` or `Bool` will fail for nonexistent columns, but adding new columns as `Symbol` is allowed)
     * then `df[col] = v[col]` is called for each column name `col`
-* if `v` is a vector of vectors or a tuple of vectors the same process is performed but `df[col] = v[i]` for `(i, col) in enumerate(col)` is performed instead
+* if `v` is a vector of vectors the same process is performed but `df[col] = v[i]` for `(i, col) in enumerate(col)` is performed instead
 * if `v` is an `AbstractMatrix` the same process is performed but `df[col] = v[:, i]` for `(i, col) in enumerate(col)` is performed instead